-Unquestioned traditional conference assumption #2: Conference sessions should be used primarily for transmitting pre-planned content.
+Unquestioned traditional conference assumption #2: Conference sessions should be used primarily to transmit pre-planned content.

 In contrast, one-to-many communication is mostly pre-planned, and thus relatively inflexible if the presentation involves a passive audience.
 At best, a presenter may ask questions of her audience and vary her presentation appropriately, but she is unlikely to get accurate representative feedback when her audience is large.
-Some presenters are skilled at creating interactive sessions with significant audience participation, but they are the exception.
+Some presenters can create interactive sessions with significant audience participation, but they are the exception rather than the rule.

 Image attribution: http://www.flickr.com/photos/plakboek/ / CC BY-NC-ND 2.0